#1 A love letter to classic RPGs

-It features a standard fantasy plot about the return of a demon lord and chosen heroes that must defeat him, but it turns out that the hero Nike is rather unwilling to set out on this quest and his mage partner Kukuri soon squanders most of their starting money on toys in the first town.
+It features a standard fantasy plot about the return of a demon lord and chosen heroes that must defeat him.
+However, it turns out that the hero Nike is unwilling to set out on this quest and his mage partner Kukuri soon squanders most of their starting money on toys.

 Besides the story frequently referencing retro video games, the anime also borrows visual elements from it.
 8-bit world maps are frequently used to track the journey of our adventurous duo, spells are explained by way of cards with descriptions, characters and places are introduced via text boxes and status screens.
 As somebody who is into these kind of games, it was cute to see all these call-backs.
-At the same time, these gags are accessible enough that you don’t have to be a Dragon Quest nerd to understand them and the plot itself doesn’t let these references get in the way of telling a fun, adventurous story.
+At the same time, these gags are accessible enough that you don’t have to be a Dragon Quest nerd to understand them, nor does the plot let these references get in the way of telling a fun, adventurous story.

 #2 The cutest hero couple